Skip to main content

 tools: [

-{ name: "file_operations", mcp: "filesystem" },
+{ name: "filesystem", mcp: "filesystem", scope: "/src" },

-{ name: "git", mcp: "git" },
+{ name: "git", mcp: "git", permissions: ["commit"] },

-{ name: "test_runner", command: "npm test" }
+{ name: "tests", command: "npm test" }

 ],